kojiro5150/phdss-instructions/policy.md

     symbolic/structural) in a single instance.
 Do not open a second abbreviated version of this section after Context Translation or Conditions for Policy Viability.
+  - **Conditions for Policy Viability** — appears EXACTLY ONCE in the output.
+    Do not repeat this section under any circumstances.
+Cover all viability conditions and failure modes in a single instance.
+Do not open a second instance after Context Translation or any other heading.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of
     output, matched by parseDashboard() regex.